kumoshk/wikiweb/README.md

 See documentation.txt for information on wikiweb and how to use it.

 To discuss this project, you may do so at `http://wikiweb.growspice.com`.
-(Yes, you have to register, and then become a member by posting in the Support forum that you agree to the rules before posting.)
+(Yes, you first have to register, and then become a member by posting in the Support forum that you agree to the rules.)

 Dependencies:
 * natsort (sudo pip3 install natsort)